navapbc/template-application-nextjs/docs/decisions/0002-use-renovate-for-dependency-updates.md

 - Only target npm packages: `"enabledManagers":["npm"]`
 - Renovate favors pinning dependencies [reference](https://docs.renovatebot.com/dependency-pinning/).
 We can disable pinning with `"rangeStrategy":"replace"`
 - We can pull in upgrades only after they've been in the wild for a few days using: `"npm": {"stabilityDays": 2}`
 - Renovate offers quite a few presets (we're pulling in their base config to start).
-YOu can read through presets [here](https://docs.renovatebot.com/presets-config/)
+You can read through presets [here](https://docs.renovatebot.com/presets-config/)